How to Fix ‘Installation Error’ in Bluestacks on Windows?

 Opening the Temp folder

-6. Open the Downloads option on your browser and click on “Show in Folder” to find the location of the cleaner.
+6. Go to your browser’s Downloads, and click “Show in Folder” to locate the cleaner.

 Opening BlueStacks file directory